jescalan/config/readme.md

 1. You like my configuration for some things, but not everything.
 You should just install what you want.
 2. You like my configuration for some things or everything, but want to make some changes to fit your tastes.
 You should fork this repo, make the changes, and configure it to exactly your liking.

 Below, I'll list out each of the install tools, and what they do.
-This can of course also be found in the source if you'd like mor details, but **the source is not documentation** so I don't expect anyone to look there, and no developer ever should.
+This can of course also be found in the source if you'd like more details, but **the source is not documentation** so I don't expect anyone to look there, and no developer ever should.
 Document your code!

 #### Dotfiles

+**Install:** `conf install dotfiles`

 This task will copy over a nice set of dotfiles for configuring bash preferences.
 It will overwrite `.bashrc`, `.bash_profile`, `.profile`, and `.gitconfig` (make sure to back these up if you already have them configured).
 It also links in a couple utilities for git and the command line that are loaded via the bash profile.